LucasDelfino92/morrowindsharp/readme.md

 The **loadorder.txt** is formatted so that Mod Organizer 2 is able to read it, and adjust your load order accordingly.
 For Mod Organizer 2 to recognize **loadorder.txt**, you need to place it inside **\Mod Organizer 2\profiles\Default\loadorder.txt**, overwriting when appropriate.
 - Note that "Default" is the default generic profile name: you must place the .txt file in your corresponding profile folder.
 - If you use a different mod manager, no need to worry: you may not be able to adjust your load order automatically, but you can do it manually by following the plugin order in **loadorder.txt**.
 Likewise, if you don't want to overwrite your own **loadorder.txt**, simply do as I said earlier and match your load order manually.
 - Mod Organizer 2 or not, you *will* have to adjust your mod order manually.
 More information on the difference between "mod order" and "load order" can be found in **Mended Morrowind** below.

+Last but not least: when installing mods, conflicts are bound to appear sooner or later.
+This mod list has been curated to keep those to a minimum.
+Specific instructions will be provided in order to solve mod conflicts, but rest assured that an appropiate load order, as well as the use of **TES3Merge** (which you will learn how to install and use in the **Tools** module) is enough to solve 99% of them.

 ## INSTALLATION INDEX